 The Chlorine (swimming pool smell) unfortunately will be with us from now on.
 MassDEP now requires that we disinfect throughout our system.
 To achieve good disinfectant residuals at the outskirts of the system, the amount we add at our sources had to be increased.
-New regulations and source water quality deterioration has ushered in a new era of water treatment for groundwater sources
+Recent changes in the regulations along with and source water quality deterioration has ushered in a new era of water treatment for all groundwater sources.
+A public water supplier what does not have to add a disinfectant is a very rare phenomenon.